 - Of course, it is a bit harder to alleviate situations in public, but the best option is to remove the client from the public place and set down rules for future outings.
 This involves setting goals for your clients, so that they can enjoy going out and doing what they like to do, while ensuring that your own beliefs are not being changed or challenged.

-We are all human and we make mistakes, but as caregivers, our responsibility is to understand boundaries and set guidelines and practices in place to protect our clients, and ourselves.
+We are all human and we make mistakes, but as caregivers and personal care assistants in Anchorage, Alaska, our responsibility is to understand boundaries and set guidelines and practices in place to protect our clients, and ourselves.
+Contact us today to learn more about hiring a personal care assistant Anchorage, Alaska and the surrounding area trusts.